pavoltravnik/maxims-of-law/maxims-of-law.md

 Mercis appellatio ad res mobiles tantum pertinet.
 The term merchandise belongs to movable things only.
 Dig.
 50, 16, 66.

-Minima paena corporalis est major qualibet pecuniari .
+Minima paena corporalis est major qualibet pecuniaria.
 The smallest bodily punishment is greater than any pecuniary one.
 2 Inst.
 220.

-Minim mutanda sunt quae certam habuerent interpretationem.
+Minime mutanda sunt quae certam habuerent interpretationem.
 Things which have had a certain interpretation are to be altered as little as possible.
 Co.
 Litt.
 365.

 Minor ante tempus agere non potest in casu proprietatis, nec etiam convenire.
 A minor before majority cannot act in a case of property, nor even agree.
 2 Inst.
 291.